ArchanaRohilla/Bikesharing_Tableau/README.md

 - The analysis was done for the month of August 2019.

-- The Manhattan is the most populated borough in the New York City as per the maps referring to the top starting and ending locations.
+- Manhattan is the most populated borough in New York City as per the maps referring to the top starting and ending locations.

 - The number of records was 2,344,224.